jdamata/terraform-provider-sonarqube/docs/resources/sonarqube_qualityprofile_activete_rule.md

-# Sonarqube_qualityprofile_activate_rule
+# sonarqube_qualityprofile_activate_rule

-Provides a Sonarqube Rules resource. this can be used to manage Sonarqube rules.
+Provides a Sonarqube Rules resource.
+This can be used to manage Sonarqube rules.

 ## Example: activate a rule